 Years of Experience

-Those with one to four years of experience at the company can expect to make around $18.49 per hour on average.
-The largest slice of the Select Specialty Hospitals workforce (28 percent) has been working for five to nine years and earns, on average, about $24.28 per hour.
+Those with one to four years of experience at the company can expect to make around $18.00 per hour on average.
+When we consider tenure, a substantial portion of employees (27 percent) have been working for five to nine years and make $24.14 per hour on average.

 Certifications and Degrees

-When it comes to skills, Medicine / Surgery seems to bolster pay the most; employees who claim proficiency also enjoy a median income of $27.74 per hour.
-Acute Care is a popular skill in the Select Specialty Hospitals workforce; a majority of those surveyed report putting it to use in their jobs.
-Telemetry, Long Term Care, and Intensive Care Unit are also desirable skills.
+In this role, the best-paying skill appears to be Medicine / Surgery; individuals who claim it among their capabilities enjoy a higher median salary of approximately $27.74 per hour.
+Acute Care is a popular skill in the Select Specialty Hospitals workforce; the greater part of those surveyed report putting it to use in their jobs.
+Other skills in demand are Telemetry, Long Term Care, and Intensive Care Unit.

 Benefits and Perks